akhilnooney/INFO-5082.002/README.md

 Flow of my Project:
 1. Cleaning and Preparing data.
 2. Analyzing data.
-3. Build Machine Learning Model on the data
+3. Build NLP techniques and Recommendation techniques on the data
 4. Validate my Model by analyzing & Tuning.
 5. Integrate UI and ML Model